 The Doublet prides itself on being a rock of friendly tradition in the West End’s ever-shifting pub scene.
-It’s one of the last of a dying breed – the traditional West End boozer.
-Describing itself as a ‘pub for conversation,’ it’s been run by the Don family since 1961, and has a faithful clientele of all ages from students to hipsters to silver-haired gents.
-Generally speaking, you’ll find most of the former in the upstairs lounge and the latter downstairs in the main bar – but as the night winds on, the two crowds tend to merge, with interesting results.
+It’s one of the last of a dying breed, the traditional West End boozer.
+Describing itself as a ‘pub for conversation’, it’s been run by the Don family since 1961 and has a faithful clientele of all ages from students to hipsters to silver-haired gents.
+Generally speaking, you’ll find most of the former in the upstairs lounge and the latter downstairs in the main bar but, as the night winds on, the two crowds tend to merge, with interesting results.

 When this bar opened on Argyle Street more than 15 years ago, its design was innovative and striking.
 With rocks on the wall, a bar made of reclaimed materials, exposed stone and other features, it was like finding a pub inside a Neolithic chambered cairn.
 It hasn’t changed much since then – except grown older and less shiny – but with a few decent beers on draught and one of the best whisky selections in the city, the Ben Nevis remains an interesting place to go for a drink.
-It also has folk music sessions.
+It also hosts folk music sessions.